kn1meR/CFB-Dynasty-Manager/README.md

 <ins>**HOW TO USE:**</ins>
+*If you have used this before, make sure you run `npm ci`.
+This will clean install the new node_modules!*

 1. First you need to verify that you have [`node.js`](https://nodejs.org/en/download/package-manager/current) on your device.
 You can install it from the linked website, but if you want to check if you have it already, load up your device's terminal/console and type in `node -v`
 2. Once that's done, you want to download/clone the repository.
 For that you can click on the green code button and click "Download as ZIP".
 If using this way, then extract `CFB25-Dynasty-Manager-main` from the .ZIP file and move to your Desktop.
 Or you can use git and you can either use the command prompt `git clone <repo url>` or download Github Desktop which might be a bit easier if you are new to git and don't use it at all other than for this.